Reed Traditions: All Things Fayre and Fowl

 Reed Arts Week

 Reed Arts Week (RAW) is a celebration of the arts at Reed, including music, dance, theater, films, creative writing, and the visual arts.
-In addition to student performances, major artists join in our campus celebration by performing original works and participating in master class work with members of the Reed community.
+In addition to student performances, major artists join in our campus celebration by performing original works and teaching master classes.